telerik/maui-docs/controls/scheduler/built-in-dialogs.md

 <snippet id='scheduler-dialogs-events' />

-### Customization
+## Customization

 You can style the visual appearance of each dialog by creating the corresponding `Style` with `TargetType` set to `SchedulerDialog`.
 Here is a list of the available `Style` properties:

-* `EditAppointmentDialogStyle`&mdash;Defines the Style that will be applied on the edit appointment dialog control.
+* `EditAppointmentDialogStyle`&mdash;Defines the `Style` that will be applied on the Edit Appointment dialog.
-* `EditRecurrenceDialogStyle`&mdash;Defines the Style that will be applied on the edit recurrence dialog control.
+* `EditRecurrenceDialogStyle`&mdash;Defines the `Style` that will be applied on the Edit Recurrence dialog.
-* `EditRecurrenceChoiceDialogStyle`&mdash;Defines the Style that will be applied on the edit recurrence choice dialog control.
+* `EditRecurrenceChoiceDialogStyle`&mdash;Defines the `Style` that will be applied on the Edit Recurrence Choice dialog.
-* `DeleteAppointmentChoiceDialogStyle`&mdash;Defines the Style that will be applied on the delete appointment choice dialog control.
+* `DeleteAppointmentChoiceDialogStyle`&mdash;Defines the `Style` that will be applied on the Delete Appointment Choice dialog.
-* `DeleteRecurrenceChoiceDialogStyle`&mdash;Defines the Style that will be applied on the delete recurrence choice dialog control.
+* `DeleteRecurrenceChoiceDialogStyle`&mdash;Defines the `Style` that will be applied on the Delete Recurrence Choice dialog.
-* `PreviewAppointmentDialogStyle`&mdash;(Android- and iOS-only)Defines the `Style` for the PreviewAppointment Dialog.
+* `PreviewAppointmentDialogStyle`&mdash;(Android- and iOS-only)Defines the `Style` for the Preview Appointment dialog.

 ## See Also